Skip to content

 Definition

 Repetition penalty is a decoding control that discourages a language model from repeating tokens it has already produced or seen in the prompt.
-It directly attacks one of the most common failure modes of local inference: the degenerate loop, where a model gets stuck emitting the same phrase or sentence over and over.
-For anyone self-hosting a model for sovereignty reasons, it is one of the first knobs worth tuning when output quality degrades into echoes.
+It directly attacks one of the most common failure modes of local inference: the degenerate loop, where a model gets stuck emitting the same phrase, sentence, or word stem over and over until it exhausts the output budget.
+For anyone self-hosting a model, it is one of the first knobs worth checking when output quality collapses into echoes — and one of the easiest to over-tighten into a different failure entirely.

 How it works